crude oil distillation

 Fractional distillation of crude oil

-Beaker containing a sample of crude oil sitting on the bench in a chemistry lab.
+A sample of crude oil in a beaker in the lab.

-Crude oil despite being one of the world's most valuable natural resources is a useless, smelly and thick black "liquid" when it comes out of the ground.
-The main reason for this is that it is a mixture of thousands of different hydrocarbon molecules; now recall that hydrocarbons are compounds containing only the elements hydrogen and carbon.
+Crude oil despite being one of the world's most valuable natural resources is a smelly thick black liquid when it comes out of the ground.
+The main reason for this is that it is a mixture of thousands of different hydrocarbon molecules.
+Some of these hydrocarbon molecules are small molecules such as the gases methane, ethane and propane which are dissolved in the crude oil.
+There are also many medium sized hydrocarbon molecules such as those found in petrol or diesel as well as large hydrocarbon molecules that are found in bitumen, tar and greases.
+Now recall that hydrocarbons are compounds containing only the elements hydrogen and carbon.

-There are thousands of valuable hydrocarbons all mixed together in crude oil and it is the job of an oil refinery to separate out all these valuable hydrocarbons from the crude oil.
-Some of the hydrocarbon molecules are small, some are medium sized and some are large.
-At an oil refinery this mixture of hydrocarbons present in the crude oil is separated into different fractions of hydrocarbons which contain similar sized molecules; this is easily done since similar sized molecules have similar boiling points.
+There are thousands of valuable hydrocarbon molecules all mixed together in crude oil and it is the job of an oil refinery to separate out these valuable hydrocarbons from the crude oil.
+At an oil refinery this mixture of hydrocarbons present in the crude oil is separated into different fractions which contain similar sized molecules.
+This is easily done since similar sized molecules have similar boiling points.

 The fractionating column

-The image below shows some of the valuable hydrocarbon fractions that are obtained from crude oil and the uses these hydrocarbon molecules are put to.
+The image below shows a fractionating column some of the valuable hydrocarbon fractions that are obtained from crude oil and the uses these fractions are put to.

-The mixture of hydrocarbons present in the crude oil are separated out into various fractions at the oil refinery, now these fractions are themselves mixtures of many thousands of similar sized hydrocarbon molecules and since these molecules are similar in size they will have boiling points which are relative close to each other.
-The crude oil is separated in a fractionating column at the oil refinery.
+The mixture of hydrocarbons present in crude oil is separated into various fractions at an oil refinery.
+These fractions are themselves mixtures of many thousands of similar sized hydrocarbon molecules.
+Since these molecules are similar in size they have boiling points that are relatively close to each other.
+The crude oil is separated in a fractionating column.
 To separate the crude oil into its various fractions the crude oil is:

 Self-check